Can I save money by paying for home insurance annually?

 Paying home insurance monthly

-When you pay your home insurance monthly, you’ll be asked to pay for one or two months’ cover up front.
-The remainder will then be paid in monthly instalments throughout the year.
+When you pay your home insurance monthly by direct debit, you may be asked to pay for one or two months’ cover up front.
+The remaining insurance premiums will then be paid in monthly instalments throughout the year.

 But as your insurance provider has effectively given you a loan to pay for your policy, interest will usually be added to your monthly repayments.